Cluster-DE/cariad-eng-it-frame-wp02/readme.md

 #### Context

+There are various security frmaeworks available:

 1. **ISO/IEC 27001**
 Widely used in Germany, ISO/IEC 27001 aligns with **GDPR** and offers a systematic approach to information security management, covering people, processes, and technology.

 2. **BSI IT-Grundschutz**
 Developed by Germany’s **Federal Office for Information Security (BSI)**, IT-Grundschutz provides comprehensive guidelines for cybersecurity, emphasizing compliance with German regulations.

 3. **CIS Controls**
 Though not a European standard, CIS Controls are popular in Germany for their practical, prioritized actions to mitigate common cyber threats.

 4. **NIST CSF 2.0**
 The NIST Cybersecurity Framework (CSF) 2.0, while primarily developed for U.S. organizations, has gained international recognition for its comprehensive approach to cybersecurity risk management.
 It provides a flexible and adaptable framework that can complement ISO/IEC 27001 in addressing emerging cyber threats and technologies.

 #### Decision

-**Framework Selection:  ISO/IEC 27001 Compliance + NIST CSF2.0**

 ISO/IEC 27001 is ideal for the location Germany due to its **GDPR** alignment, international recognition, and structured approach to managing security across people, processes, and technology.
 It is also recognized world wide and one of the most commonly needed and used standard for information systems.
 However the ISO is more a standard and a certification for processes than a framework.